microsoft/datashaper/docs/verbs/strings/replace.md

 # replace

 Replaces text that matches a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) pattern with new text.
 By default this is case-sensitive and only finds the first match.
-Use regular expression [flags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#advanced_searching_with_flags) to modify this behavior.
+Use the `caseInsensitive` and `globalSearch` flags to modify this behavior.

 ## Example